 It focuses on practical questions

-It also points at projects already funded as a source of inspiration.
+It also points at concrete projects examples already funded as a source of inspiration.

 The Tourism Business Portal was launched by the Commission to help European tourism companies better manage their enterprises.